LCC-CIT/CS296N-CourseMaterials/Labs/Lab06-LoadTesting/Lab6Instructions-LoadTesting.md

 2. Create a test script.

-   - Record a test script using JMeter as a proxy.
+   - You can either record a test script using JMeter as a proxy, <u>or</u> create a test script manually.
      - Include logging in and logging out.
      - Open each page of your web site.
      - Do a search, if your site supports searching.

    - Modify the test script to manage the antiforgery token on the login page.
+     *Note for 2024: This is optional.*

    - Add listeners for:
      - A summary report.